pixlsus/website/src/drafts/2016-04-29 Post LGM/index.md

 I was going to be going to the photowalk before the meeting kicked off again this year and this time I decided to pack some bigger off-camera lighting modifiers for everyone to play with.
 Here's a neat travelling photographer pro-tip: most airlines will let you carry on an umbrella as a "freebie" item.
 They just don't specify that it _has_ to be an umbrella to keep the rain off you.
 So I carried on my big Photek Softlighter II (luckily my light stands fit in my checked luggage).
 Just be sure not to leave it behind somewhere - which I was paranoid about for most of my trip.
 Luckily I was only changing planes in Atlanta.

+--ATLANTA AIRPORT IMAGE--

+A couple of (_bad_) movies and hours later I was in Heathrow.
+I figured it wouldn't be much trouble getting through border control.
+I may have been a little optimistic about it.
+The __Border Force__ agent was quite nice and _super_ inquisitive.
+So much so that I actually began to worry at some point (I think I must have spent almost 20 minutes talking to her).

+She kept asking what I was coming to London for and I kept trying to explain to her what a "_Libre Graphics Meeting_" was.
+This was almost a tragic comedy as I think she was seriously considering denying me entry at some point (maybe not - but it certianly felt that way to me at the time).
+The idea of Free Software did not seem to compute to her and I was sorry I had even made the passing mention.
+She also asked about my umbrella, which led to another series of questions that I'm sure didn't help my case (why are folks so suspicious of photographers in general?).

 * Explaining Free Software to border control at Heathrow.